 The Bude Tourist Office has more fascinating information and literature on local Cornwall geology.
 This is also the place to book a fascinating expedition with Dr. Roger Higgs (Oxford 1982-86) who brings the subject to life in fun, informative style.

-Two hour Bude Geological Walks are offered all year on Monday and Thursday at 2pm, starting from Bude Tourist Information Centre. £15 adults (16 and older); £8 children (7-15).
+Two hour Bude Geological Walks are offered all year on Monday afternoon at 2pm, starting from Bude Tourist Information Centre. £15 adults (16 and older); £8 children (7-15).
 Advance booking required.

 Sorry, no dogs are allowed and children must be at least 7 years old.